organisciak/dissertation/document/2_litreview.md

 In @organisciak_why_2010, I identified a series of primary and secondary motivators from a diverse set of crowdsourcing websites.
 Below I adopt the categories from that study, as they accommodate related work well.

-_Primary motivators_ are those that are considered critical parts of a system's interact?ion.
+_Primary motivators_ are those that are considered critical parts of a system's interaction.
 Systems do not require all of them, but to attract and retain contributions, they need one or more of them.
-In contrast, _secondary motivators_ are system mechanics that generally were not observed as necessary components of a system, but were elements that encourage increased interaction by people that are already contributors.
+In contrast, _secondary motivators_ are system mechanics that were not observed as necessary components of systems, but were elements that encourage increased interaction by people that are already contributors.
 @kraut_building_2011 parallel the primary/secondary split by differentiating between encouraging contributions and encouraging commitment.

 The motivators in @organisciak_why_2010 were observed from a content analysis of 13 crowdsourcing websites and subsequent user interviews.